amieres/FsDepend/README.md

 This example demonstrates how to declare and reference the dependencies.

 The line `let readReservationsD   = Depend.depend2 <@ DB.readReservations  @>` provides a definition for a replaceable
 injection that uses by default the current definition of `DB.readReservations`.
 It can only be replaced by a function of the same type: `string -> DateTimeOffset -> Reservation list`.
+It is similar to a reader monad with some key differences.

 I use capital D as a suffix to indicate the monadic type of the element: `readReservationsD` is a dependency injection for `readReservations`.
 So `readReservationsD` is of type: `Depend<(string -> DateTimeOffset -> Reservation list)>`.

+To use the dependencies there is a Computation Expression: `Depend.depend`.
+The first section of `tryAcceptD` retrieves the actual dependent values using `let!` syntax.

+After retrieving all the dependencies we immediately return the function: with `return fun reservation ->`.
+In this first version the returned function is exactly like the original `tryAccept0` except that it uses the retrieved values instead of the global ones (in modules Global and DB).
+Notice that the parameters (in this case `reservation`) are in the inner function not the outside one.